The Best Festive Afternoon Teas for 2019!

 Book: 2696 6772 or [email protected]

 Take your tea and scones in the clouds on the 103rd floor of the luxurious Ritz-Carlton.
 Café 103 provides a stunning outlook of the city and despite its elegant surrounds, has a relaxed feel perfect for whiling away the afternoon.
-People come here for the creative rotating afternoon tea sets, and in December the seasonal tea takes on a Nutcracker theme.
-Sit back and enjoy the view, along with all sorts of tempting savouries and sweets elegantly served at your table – there’s even more at the live dessert station (from December 23).
+People come here for the creative rotating afternoon tea sets, and in December the seasonal tea takes on a German Christmas theme.
+Sit back and enjoy the view, along with various tempting salty and sugary bites designed by world champion pastry chef Andrea Schirmaier-Huber elegantly served at your table.
+There’s even more festive pudding joy at the live dessert station.

 Where: 103/F, The Ritz-Carlton, International Commerce Centre, 1 Austin Road West, Kowloon